HeyJoel/VehicleTaxonomy.Azure/README.md

 Note that the above keys are public, well known keys for the Azure emulators.

+#### 3. Configure the Api project

+Next configure the [VehicleTaxonomy.Azure.Api](src/VehicleTaxonomy.Azure.Api) project to connect to your local docker resources by [configuring your user secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows#use-visual-studio) with the same settings used in step 2.

-#### 4. Run Api project
+#### 4. Run the Api project

-Start up the `VehicleTaxonomy.Azure.Api` project.
+Start up the [VehicleTaxonomy.Azure.Api](src/VehicleTaxonomy.Azure.Api) project.

 - Swagger API docs are available at `http://localhost:7177/api/swagger/ui`.
 - The docker-based CosmosDb emulator GUI is available at `https://localhost:8081/_explorer/index.html`

 ### Running Tests

 Many of the domain project tests run integrated with a local CosmosDb instance provided via [test containers](https://dotnet.testcontainers.org/) which is automatically regenerated for each test run.
 As long as you have a local docker runtime running you will be able to run the tests.
-Unfortunately the long bootup time of the CosmosDb emulator significantly delays the running of integration tests, so when running locally it's more performant to test against an long-lived emulator instance.
+Unfortunately the long startup time of the CosmosDb emulator significantly delays the running of integration tests, so when running locally it's more performant to test against an long-lived emulator instance.
 You can do this using the same local development docker compose file:

 ```
 docker compose -f docker-compose.dev.yml up
 ```

-Then simply change the connection string in your `VehicleTaxonomy.Azure.Domain.Tests` project [user secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows#use-visual-studio) configuration:
+Then change the connection string in your `VehicleTaxonomy.Azure.Domain.Tests` project [user secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows#use-visual-studio) configuration:

 ```json
 {